chonchonj23/Simple-Perceptrons/README.md

-This is a simple AND perceptron taught in Udacity's Machine Learning Nanodegree.
+Here are two simple perceptions that had been taught in Udacity's Machine Learning Nanodegree.

+Perceptron contains an activation function (which can be interpreted as some sort of mapping function) that transforms inputs into certain output value based on specific activation rule.

 Feel free to change the weights and bias in the Python program, and see what happens.
-Note that test_inputs array is given, and correct_outputs array comes directly from perceptron defintion.
+Note that test_inputs array is given, and correct_outputs array comes directly from perceptron activation, which in turn is defined via the weights and bias that we can adjust in these two simple examples.

-I may upload other simple perceptrons in the same repo in near future.